kennywlino/blog/src/content/blog/learning-journal/learning-journal-2023-03-01.md

 heroImage: "/src/icons/notebook.svg"
 tags:
   - learning-journal
+draft: false
 ---

 ## What did you learn or work on today?
 How does it tie into your goals?

 Today, I was able to wrap up the bug I was experiencing from yesterday where I couldn't save posts when editing via the Tina interface.
 After slowly rebuilding the Tina config.js piece-by-piece, I finally found that the culprit was the pubDate field on my defaultItem.
 I also spent time adding some small touches like adding buttons for LinkedIn and GitHub as well.

-In terms of code challenges, this week, I've been working on the Two Pointer problems from [NeetCode](https://neetcode.io "").
-Today, I did the [Container with the Most Water](https://leetcode.com/problems/container-with-most-water/ "") problem.
+In terms of code challenges, this week, I've been working on the Two Pointer problems from [NeetCode](https://neetcode.io).
+Today, I did the [Container with the Most Water](https://leetcode.com/problems/container-with-most-water/) problem.
 At first, it was a bit hard to take in since it was more conceptual, but after spending time digesting, I think I was finally able to see a pattern in how to use pointers to solve a problem like this.
 By using two pointers starting from each end, we can use the distance between the two pointers and the height values, keep track of a max value and update it whenever the amount of water is larger until we reach the middle.

 Finally, I returned to working on my PicMySong project by spending time on the back-end and adding Multer to handle image file uploads.
 Perhaps it was the change of scenary from wrestling with Tina and a little of Astro, but this went pretty smoothly.
 I was able to test a POST request via Thunderclient by uploading an image file to my endpoint, which was then processed by the AWS Rekognition API to return labels.